 Junior year marks the beginning of the college process, but it’s also the next step in our students’ academic journey.
 Our counselors continue to provide academic support to students as they engage in our school’s IB curriculum as either a full-diploma or certificate-seeking student.
-Eleventh graders take the PSAT NMSQT in October, and have the opportunity to participate in the College Now program at Baruch College in both the fall and spring semesters.
+Eleventh graders also have the opportunity to participate in the College Now program at Baruch College in both the fall and spring semesters.

 Throughout the fall, we welcome diverse colleges and universities to visit Clinton and meet with our students.
-Starting mid-year in Advisory Groups, we support our students through every step of the college process, including the college search and selection process, standardized testing, campus visits, college fairs, essay writing, interviewing, and the financial aid process.
+Starting mid-year, through our College Night event, family meetings and junior Advisory Groups, we support our students through every step of the college process, including the college search and selection process, standardized testing, campus visits, college fairs, essay writing, interviewing, and the financial aid process.
 Throughout the college process, our counselors work with students to promote self-reflection and autonomy, helping them to identity “right fit” colleges that match their academic and extracurricular interests and social and personal needs.

 By the end of junior year, counselors, students, and families jointly develop a diverse list of colleges to consider that is narrowed down by early fall of senior year.
 We strongly encourage our students to consider their learning styles and make school selections based on the types of environments in which they learn best.
-We offer students and parents evening and daytime presentations that support college and career planning, including: Paying for College, The Beginning of the End: The College Search & Application Process, The Real Deal Student Panel, and College Night @ Clinton.
+We offer students and parents evening and daytime presentations that support college and career planning, including: Paying for College, The Real Deal Student Panel, and College Night.

 Our counseling staff provide our students with counseling and guidance around successfully navigating our IB curriculum.
 Through our unique curriculum and support services, we encourage our students to become life-long learners and active, responsible, and global citizens.
 Counselors support diploma students as they write their extended essays, as well as all students with their coursework and preparation for IB examinations.

 We provide individualized, one-on-one support to students and families through every stage of the college application process, from mapping out a game plan for their college visits to finalizing college lists and completing essays and applications.
+Through senior Advisory Groups, student and family meetings and our evening College Essay Writing clinic, our counselors provide our students with guidance as they submit applications to colleges and universities.
 Our services do not end with an acceptance letter; rather, we advise students on college acceptance, financial aid offers, and on transitioning to the independence of college life.
 In addition, we facilitate workshops for students and families on completing financial aid forms and planning for life at college.